FuelLabs/sway/docs/book/src/index.md

 Memory usage is low and execution time is short.
 This makes complex memory management in general much too expensive to be worthwhile and Rust's borrow checker a burden with no upside.

-General purpose programming languages in general are ill suited to this environment because their design has to assume execution on a regular computer.
+General purpose programming languages in general are ill suited to this environment because their design has to assume execution on a general-purpose computing environment.

 Sway attempts to bring all the other advantages of Rust, including its modern type system, approach to safety and good defaults to smart contract developers by providing familiar syntax and features adapted to the specific needs of the blockchain environment.